HaitaiNg/Education/Books/the_managers_path_quotes.md

 Great managers notice when your normal energy level changes, and will hopefully care enough to ask you about it.
-"The bedrock of strong teams is human connection which leads to trust."
+The bedrock of strong teams is human connection which leads to trust.
 To establish trust, this requires the willingness to be vulnerable in front of each other.
-2.)

 Speak with your manager regarding matters that need to be discussed.
 Sometimes plan ahead of time, what you want to discuss with your manager.
 Do not eliminate 1:1s completely.
 Bi-weekly ones are ok, or every week.
-"Use them as you need them, and if you find that you want to meet more frequently, ask your manager for that" (3)
+Use them as you need them, and if you find that you want to meet more frequently, ask your manager for that (3)

 Good 1:1s are not status meetings.
-"If you are a manager reporting to senior management, you can use 1:1s to discuss status of critical projects, or projects that are still in
+If you are a manager reporting to senior management, you can use 1:1s to discuss status of critical projects, or projects that are still in